 Your lenses are safer and easier to switch thanks to the lock steady quick change system.
 The triple-layered Isotron face foam is built with DR-Force fleece and holds together well upon impact.
 Spy’s happy lens technology ensures a close-to-face fit and also features the solid anti-fogging technology.

 Among the priciest of the lot, but built flexible with innovative design and advanced technology making it worthy.
-There are a number of good features here, brilliant piece of glasses has a flexible faceplate and a rigid exoskeleton which pair well with the triple layer face form not just to ensure that it fits like you’d like it but for superb comfort too.
+There are a number of good features here, brilliant pieces of glass have a flexible faceplate and a rigid exoskeleton which pair well with the triple layer face form not just to ensure that it fits like you’d like it but for superb comfort too.

 F3 anti-fog layer has been applied to the dual vented lenses to ensure moisture is blasted out preventing cloudy lenses.
 The Plutonite lenses are quick to block any UV light trying to reach your precious eyes so they are taken care of.
 There is switch lock technology to thank for being extremely easy to use but tight.